jhuapl-bio/taxtriage/docs/detection-rescue.md

 ## The three rescue toggles

 All three live in the report sidebar under the filter controls.
-They are independent and can be combined; rows surfaced by more than one are de-duplicated.
+They are independent and can be combined, rows surfaced by more then one gets de-duplicated.

 | Toggle (sidebar label)                                                      | Default | What it surfaces                                                                                                                                                                             |
 | --------------------------------------------------------------------------- | ------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |